 With such a complex institutional landscape, what should count as a university is far from being obvious.
-It seems that this was not obvious to the authors of the ranking, that included in their 2003 edition the Collège de France, an institution that has no student and grants no diploma.
+It seems that this was not obvious to the authors of the ranking, that included in their 2003 edition the Collège de France, an institution that has no student and grants no diploma: if such an institution can count as a university then almost all organizations can.
 The French situation is especially complex but is far from being exceptional.
 Germany and Italy have strong Public Research centers, besides their universities, too.